JacobPitzer/ML-Chess/README.md

 # ML-Chess
-A repository for chess machine learning game for Artistical Intelligence
+A repository for chess machine learning game for Artificial Intelligence